 The first thing I knew I had to do is setting up a website to introduce myself.
 I did it, the site is a bit outdated for now though.
 It was built on HTML5, using an Adobe Muse template bought on ThemeForest or CreativeMarket.
 As getting traffic for it was already a tough task, let alone striking a deal from there.
 I had to join freelancing platforms like Freelancer, Upwork looking for opportunities.
 I got the first one after one month searching, applying.
 Then more offers kept coming more often.

 Most of the gigs I got from the platforms were English to Vietnamese (my mother tongue) and vice versa translation – a skill I had to list on my profile to increase my chance of landing a job, for a living, after completely quitting a full-time office job.

-I got very excited when the first ‘real writing’ job came.
+I got overly excited when the first ‘real writing’ job came.
 It was a ghostwriting one, I wrote under an alias, client’s choice – “Clark Kent”.
 After a while, feeling like I was underpaid and ghostwriting was not so exciting, I dropped the contract to get a new one.
 This time, I could choose my one ‘Author Name’ – Nguyen LNP.
 The first article published under my pen name made me proud I shared it on my Facebook.

-After around 50 articles, I had to take a break as it was stressful, like any stressful full-time job – 5 articles a day, must be done within a limited time frame.
+After around fifty articles, I had to take a break as it was stressful, like any stressful full-time job – 5 articles a day, must be done within a limited period.
 Then I came back, worked with the client a bit more, when I felt like the articles – which were published online, always with my name at the header section – were good enough for me and for my portfolio to land some better gigs, I chose to leave the project.
 Soon after that, the articles disappeared.
 The website is still there, just that my writing is not there anymore.